Tested. Trusted. A track record of experience, accomplishment, hard work, and effective conservative leadership.

 The Mount Pleasant Morning Sun reported: “Glenn was critical in the effort by movement conservatives to pressure legislators and Gov. Rick Snyder for almost two years to pass and enact Right to Work legislation.”

 After his first year in office, Gary was named 2015 "Freshman Legislator of the Year" by the editor and reporters of the Michigan Information and Research Service (MIRS), the state Capitol's oldest daily news service.
-His selection from among 44 first-term state representatives and 10 first-term state senators was due largely to his leadership on the energy policy debate, MIRS said.
+His selection from among 44 first-term state representatives and 10 first-term state senators was due largely to his leadership on the energy policy debate, MIRS said, in his capacity as vice chairman of the House Energy Policy Committee.

 President of the American Family Association of Michigan since 1999, Gary is also one of two co-authors of the Marriage Protection Amendment approved by Michigan voters in 2004, including by 61 percent of the vote in the 98th House District.
 For his leadership on issues affecting marriage and the family, Gary in 2010 was honored during a banquet on the campus of Notre Dame University as “Citizen of the Year” by Citizens for Community Values.